 Watch the full video to see how bproauto hub assemblies offer one option for repair as well as how you can protect your repair work, avoid premature hub failure and deliver long-lasting results for customers.

 Erik Screeden is the Technical and Multimedia Content Director for the Vehicle Service & Repair Group.
-He has been in the automotive industry for over 25 years.
+Erik is an ASE Master Automobile Technician with L1, and L4 credentials, who has been in the industry for over 25 years in various capacities.
 During that time, Screeden was a technician.
-He started out at a Ford dealership and continued to several independent repair facilities as well as spent time in the specialty aftermarket where he had the opportunity to work at a GM-specific performance shop.
+He started out at a Ford dealership and continued to several independent repair facilities as well as spent time in the specialty aftermarket at a GM-specific performance shop.
 After his time as a technician came to an end, Screeden transitioned into a role providing scan diagnostic and J2534 tool support.
 He was then able to parlay his experience as a technician and a support specialist and use that in several technical sales roles.